HR Software

 Stronger Enforcement and Penalties

-The bill introduces tougher enforcement measures and significantly higher penalties for non-compliance, giving regulators increased powers to act against breaches.
+The Act introduces tougher enforcement measures and significantly higher penalties for non-compliance, giving regulators increased powers to act against breaches.
+A new Fair Work Agency, launching in April 2026, will consolidate enforcement of minimum wage, SSP, and holiday pay into a single body with broad powers to enter premises and impose penalties.
+The time limit for bringing tribunal claims also doubles from three to six months, from October 2026.
 For SMEs, the stakes are high: financial penalties can be substantial and hit smaller businesses hardest, while reputational damage from failing to meet legal obligations can erode employee trust and harm your brand.

 Timeline and Implementation Roadmap